 - Riding arenas can be as narrow as 42' for such training requirements of Tennessee Walking Horses or wider to an average width of 60' for most training and exercise programs.

 - Overall, the height of the arena is dependent on the size of the horses using it.
-Riding arenas should be a minimum height of 14' for horse and rider.
+Riding arenas should be a minimum height of 16' for horse and rider.
 This height is sufficient for most training activities and pleasure riding.
-When extensive training in jumping techniques is required, the arena should be 16' or higher to allow for clearance of the horse and rider.
+When extensive training in jumping techniques is required, the arena should be higher than 16’ to allow for clearance of the horse and rider.

 - Arena length should be a minimum of twice its width.
 Certain types of riding and training activity may require other minimum sizes, and it is best to work with local riding clubs or organizations to obtain these guidelines.
-For example, a regulation-sized Dressage riding arena is 66' x 132' or 66' x 198'.
+You will need to account for the tapered liner and building wall thickness as well.
+Common minimum dimensions for riding arenas are 66' x 132' or 66' x 198', but these dimensions would not be sufficient for a regulation-sized Dressage arena.

 Arena Ventilation and Insulation

 Equine arenas, like stall barns, require roof insulation and ventilation to help control summer heat gain and to reduce condensation during cool seasons.
-A plywood or Oriented Strand Board (OSB) roof with felt and shingles should provide the same effect as a metal-insulated roof.
 To further control condensation, the arena should have vented overhangs, power cupolas and large endwall or sidewall sliding doors, which also aid in summer ventilation.

 Vent doors, when used, require mounting at a minimum of 10' from the ground to bottom of the door and need special hinge pivot placement so the vent door does not protrude into the arena.
 Some may want windows; however, they can create shadows which could cause a horse to shy.
 Windows need to be mounted high in the wall, or awnings may be required to control shadows.